 As an introduction to the Craigville Colloquy experience, watch this ten-minute documentary from the 2010 Colloquy — Surprised by Grace in Modern Film: Training the Eyes of Faith.

 Every summer since 1984 (except for the Covid period 2020-21) the Craigville Theological Colloquy has met at the Craigville Retreat Center on Cape Cod.
 The gathering draws pastors, teachers, seminarians and lay leaders for a week of theological conversation and Bible reflection on a subject of importance.
 Broadly ecumenical, Craigville is a rare opportunity for rest, renewal and inspiration.
 Located in a secluded 19th-century village overlooking Nantucket Sound, the Colloquy continues a tradition that began in 1872 when Christian churches in New England founded Craigville as a summer revival camp.

 The Colloquy is part conference, part retreat, and part vacation.
-The event begins and concludes with an ecumenical celebration of the Eucharist, and each day is framed with meditative services of the morning prayer & Bible reflection and in the evening – night prayer.
-Taizé Vespers Wednesday night is an opportunity for song and silence.
+The event usually begins with an ecumenical celebration of the Eucharist, and each day is framed with meditative services of the morning prayer & Bible reflection and in the evening – night prayer.
+Taizé Vespers, held on one night is an opportunity for community singing and personal silence.
 Vigorous hymn-singing supported by professional musicians is part of our tradition.
 Afternoons are free to explore Cape Cod or enjoy the famous Craigville Beach or simply rest, read or chat with others.

 * “Open and Affirming” is a designation in the United Church of Christ for ministries that are LGBTQ-affirming.